 Day 4: Mui Nei

 It’s 5 hours away from HCM.
-I will write about this side trip in a separate post.
+Check my post about this day trip here Day trip in Mui Ne .

 It’s becuase the place is really awesome!
 Will come back here.